foopgp/pgpid/README.md

 # NAME

-pgpid - generate OpenPGP certificates and keys from passports or ID cards.
+pgpid-gen - generate OpenPGP certificates and keys from passports or ID cards.

 # SYNOPSIS